24+ Unplugged Road Trip Activities for Kids (2024)

 10. I Spy

-With a game of I Spy, players take turns finding objects found along the route.
+In a game of I Spy, players take turns naming objects spotted along the route.
 One family member announces, “I spy with my little eye something beginning with…” and names a letter of the alphabet.
 Other clues can be the item’s color, size, or other description.
 Then everyone guesses the item.
 Whoever guesses correctly, takes over as the clue giver next.
+Make the game even more fun with a deck of I Spy Travel Cards.

 11. Lacing Boards

 For younger children, lacing boards provide an engaging activity to take on the road, without taking up too much space.
-Preschoolers work on their fine motor skills while playing from the comfort of their car seat.
+Preschoolers work on their fine motor skills while playing from the comfort of their car seats.

 For a light option, buy a lacing cards set by Stephen Joseph.
 These come with a travel bag and weigh less than half a pound (7 ounces).
 Themes include zoo, dinosaurs, princesses, transportation, and others.